 Photo by: @ann.living / Instagram

 Want to create a private and outdoor seating area in your house?
 This cozy and spacious landscape idea features a bench and a sturdy table perfect for you and your family.
 Since it has fences on the side and shade trees, you will have the privacy you desire and you’ll also enjoy the serene ambiance that comes with it.
 You can even host some backyard parties with this type of backyard living space.
+If you’re looking to create a relaxing backyard, check out our blog on relaxing backyard ideas!

 12. Outdoor Pool & Shady Pavilion